Coercive Control Intensive Trainings

 Because of the continued trauma and victim-blaming, it takes survivors a long time to untangle and identify the many ways in which they’ve been coercively controlled.
 This training will rapidly accelerate participants’ ability to understand and articulate their own experiences, in essence, they are training to become their own experts.

 The trainings will be taught live over zoom to a limited group of participants and will not be recorded for safety purposes.
 A portion of the fee for the training will go towards funding coercive control research, education, and advocacy efforts.
-Dr. Ellerman will teach you everything that she includes in her expert reports, which take weeks or months to write, and cost thousands.
-For the equivalent cost of hiring a lawyer or expert for 1-2 hours, participants will gain a solid, practical, and detailed foundation in coercive control that they can then use to educate, advocate protect, and heal.
+Dr. Ellerman will teach you about all the forms of coercive control she includes in her expert reports, which take several weeks to write.
+For the equivalent cost of hiring a lawyer or expert for 1-2 hours, participants will have 11 hours of training, and will gain a solid, practical, and detailed foundation in coercive control that they can then use to educate, advocate, protect, and heal.

-Please fill out the google form at the bottom of the page.
+How do I sign up for the training?
+Please fill out the Google form at the bottom of the page.

 Link to Google Form to Sign Up for Coercive Control Intensive Training for Protective Mothers

-Safety and Participation: The trainings for protective mothers are restricted to a limited number of participants, and will be taught live for safety reasons.
+Safety and Participation: The trainings for protective mothers are restricted to 22 participants, and will be taught live for safety reasons.
 Each participant is asked to fill out a brief survey which will gather information about their interests and which will help screen out those who are not protective mothers.
 Participants will be asked to keep their cameras on during the training.
 For the safety of the participants, the live trainings will not be recorded.
 Participants will have a chance to ask questions during the trainings and will receive the detailed powerpoint slides.

 Do you offer scholarships?
 Yes, I want my trainings to be accessible, so I will offer three full scholarships per training for protective mothers who earn under $30,000/year.
 Please write to me directly about the scholarships.